 Analysis and Test Results

-Our goal here is to bring riders the best bike trainer review possible.
+Our goal here is to bring riders the best bike trainer review possible, so you can make the right decision for your needs and goals.
 As no-bull riders ourselves, we put out the review we want to read.
 We do all the research and buy the trainers at market rates from the same places you do, then ride them hard and see whether they're worth recommending to our friends (including you).

-The price of the trainer tends to move in line with performance.
-The higher the price, the more capabilities and better the dependability while the lowest priced items are usually stripped-down with lower dependability and quicker wear.
+The price of a trainer tends to move in line with performance.
+The higher the price, the more capabilities and better dependability, while the lowest priced items are usually stripped-down with lower reliability and quicker wear.
 Smart control features also are either limited or sometimes not present on the low-priced end of the market.
 However, most smart models come with ANT + and Bluetooth connectivity now, so you can still use third-party apps like Zwift, The Sufferfest, and TrainerRoad for an engaging session of pains and gains.

 Connectivity and Power Accuracy

 Not all bike trainers give you the same features.
-A lot of the lower-end trainers don't even have connected features like speed, cadence, or power, so testing was sometimes nearly impossible or done as compared to outside sensors.
+Many lower-end trainers don't have connected features like speed, cadence, or power, so testing was sometimes nearly impossible or done compared to outside sensors.
 In the case of power, how does the resistance curve work with our gearing and cadence?
 Are we putting out 100 watts to go 25mph when we should be hitting 220?
-All of the lower-end trainers limped along in this measure, but we address the relevant concerns in the in-depth analyses for each trainer.
+All of the lower-end trainers limped along in this measure, but we addressed the relevant concerns in the in-depth analyses for each trainer.

-When it comes to smart trainers, one of the most important considerations is connectivity with companies' in-house applications and, probably more importantly, the broad array of third-party training apps like Zwift.
-Because a drop here could tank an entire training session or even block a rider from an entire virtual universe of training, we assigned this category a higher weight.
+One essential consideration here is a smart trainer's ability to link to in-house apps as well as a wide range of third-party training apps like Zwift.
+This factor has the potential to tank an entire training session or even prevent a rider from accessing an entire virtual training universe, so we assigned this metric a higher weight.
 Training apps are critical to the overall functionality of the unit and your training experience.
 A smart trainer without apps is a fifty-pound paperweight.
 They rely on applications and their connections to those applications to control resistance, collect data, and provide an engaging riding experience.